Skip to main content

 • Option 2 – Invite active developers to join your GitGuardian workspace:

-• To give developers access to all their past incidents, use GitGuardian’s SSO login link with a default role set to Restricted for new workspace members in combination with the auto-access granting playbook.
+• To give developers access to all their past incidents, use GitGuardian’s SSO login link with a default access level set to Member for new workspace members in combination with the auto-access granting playbook.

 • Go ahead and assign the historical incidents to developers: make sure developers are aware of the remediation process and the expectations you have set for them.